ibexa/documentation-user/docs/product_catalog/quable_pim_integration.md

 ---
-description: Quable PIM integration allows you to use products managed in Quable as the source of product data in Ibexa DXP.
+description: Quable PIM integration allows you to use products managed in Quable as the source of product data in Cohesivo CMS.
 month_change: true
 ---